pt9999/fixlang-minilib-common/doc/Minilib.Testing.UnitTest.md

 ### `run_test_driver : Std::Array (() -> Std::IO::IOFail (Std::I64, Std::I64)) -> Std::IO ()`

-Executes all test cases and prints the results (number of passes and number of failures).
-Exit with exitcode=1 if any test failed or any error occured, exitcode=0 otherwise.
+Executes all test cases.
+This function:
+- Sets `stdout` and `stderr` to be unbuffered for immediate output.
+- Runs all test cases.
+- Prints a summary of the results, including the number of passed and failed tests.
+- If any test case fails or an error occurs, prints the error message and aborts the program.
+- If all test cases passed, returns `pure()`.

 ### `run_tests : Std::Array (() -> Std::IO::IOFail (Std::I64, Std::I64)) -> () -> Std::IO::IOFail (Std::I64, Std::I64)`